 The original library building was constructed in the 1930s in the Spanish Colonial Revival style and designed by architect Temple Buell.
 The wood furniture, also designed by Temple Buell, is original to the building.
 The building was added to the Colorado Historical Society's State Register of Historical Properties in 1993.
 Originally, the library was "closed stacks", meaning library materials were stored in the basement and could be obtained by submitting a request to the librarian.
 Now, this space serves as quiet study space.
 The West Wing is also affectionately known as the "Harry Potter Room", due to its resemblance to the large hall in Hogwarts.
 We have many historical photographs of the library building included in our Digital Archive.

 - Nine stationary tables which seat up to eight

-Tables are 12.5 ft x 3.5 ft.
+- Tables are 12.5 ft x 3.5 ft.

-Silent.
+- Silent.
 Quiet study area. (unless reserved for a special event)

-This space may be reserved for special events.
+- This space may be reserved for special events.
 All events must be Western-related.
-Approval will be granted on a case by case basis.
+Approval is granted on a case-by-case basis.

-Request must be made by a faculty or staff member.
+- Requests must be made by a faculty or staff member.

-This space is not available for recurring events or meetings.
+- This space is not available for recurring events or meetings.

-Projector and screen
+- Projector and screen

-If you will be catering food in, please request that your catering company provide tablecloths for all tables that will be used by catering.
+- If you will be catering food in, please request that your catering company provide tablecloths for all tables that will be used by catering.